 In 2016, Dave and Jess Youngblood traded in their fields of soybeans, corn and Christmas trees and planted wine grapes on their family farm.
-Youngblood Vineyard is home to nearly 23,000 cold-hardy wine grape vines and "Voted "BEST WINERY" and "BEST PLACE TO DRINK OUTDOORS" by Hour Detroit Best of 2020.
+Youngblood Vineyard is home to nearly 23,000 cold-hardy wine grape vines and was voted "BEST WINERY" by Hour Detroit Best of 2020 and Best of 2021.

-Farming 25-acres of 100% estate grown wine in beautiful Metro Detroit, Youngblood Vineyard offers a 100% outdoor wine tasting venue complete with sweeping vineyard views, 26.2 miles of vines and a FREE baby animal petting farm.
-Family friendly, all ages welcome and outside food permitted.
-Call for more information on scheduling private events which are available throughout the week.
-Public events are listed at at our website under the "events" tab."
+Farming 25-acres of 100% estate grown wine in beautiful Metro Detroit, Youngblood Vineyard offers a 100% outdoor wine tasting venue complete with sweeping vineyard views, 26.2 miles of vines, a FREE baby animal petting farm and authentic wood fired pizza.
+Our vineyard is family friendly and all ages are welcome.
+Call for more information on scheduling private events which are available on weekends and throughout the week.
+We are open for tastings, by the glass and bottle Saturdays 12-9 and Sundays 12-7pm Memorial Day weekend through mid October.
+Public events are listed at at our website.

 Transforming a Farm into a Vineyard